 - Promote a culture of high performance, continuous improvement, and ongoing learning.

 - Other duties to advance the mission of the Children’s Campaign as needed.

-- Bachelor’s degree or equivalent work experience and at least seven years of experience in nonprofit communications or related fields
+- Bachelor’s degree or equivalent work experience and at least five years of experience in nonprofit communications or related fields

 - Skilled writer, editor, and verbal communicator